+We stopped down the street from Christi's parents and Charlotte left on their porch directions to where we had buried Christi.
+She deserved a proper burial just as they deserved to know the truth.
 We left town quickly thereafter and visited places I don't really care to share with you further.
 After all, have I not completed the tasks I set out accomplish?